 Making a Tuna Can Trick-Or-Treat Bucket

 This cute craft will make your trick-or-treat bucket look like a can go tuna.
-This is a guide about making a tuna can trick-or-treat bucket
+This is a page about making a tuna can trick-or-treat bucket

 My toddler was a kitty for Halloween, so I decided to make him a "tuna can" treat bucket!